About our research

 The success of research at Queen Mary is due to the high calibre and dedication of our researchers and supporting staff, and the excellent working environments within our research teams, centres and institutes.
 We are distinguished by outstanding results in national research assessments, high levels of research funding, and ambitious plans for the future.
 Read our Research Strategy.

-Queen Mary's Strategic Plan 2014 sets out our aim to be within the top 10 universities in the UK, and top 75 in the world.
+Queen Mary's Strategy 2030 sets out our aim to be the most inclusive research-intensive university in the world.
 In the most recent national assessment of research - the Research Excellence Framework (REF 2014) - we were ranked 5th in the UK for our 3* and 4* research outputs.

 Read about our major grants.

 We have done exceptionally well in external assessments of our research.
-Our Drama and Linguistics departments came top in the country, English was placed 5th, and the following research areas were placed in the top ten for their outputs: Chemistry (6th equal), Clinical Medicine and Public Health (6th), Computer Science (10th), Electronic Engineering (9th equal), Engineering (7th equal) and Geography (8th equal) (Times Higher Education).
+Our Drama and Linguistics departments came top in the country, English was placed 5th, and the following research areas were placed in the top 10 for their outputs: Chemistry (6th equal), Clinical Medicine and Public Health (6th), Computer Science (10th), Electronic Engineering (9th equal), Engineering (7th equal) and Geography (8th equal) (Times Higher Education).

 As a large multi-disciplinary university, we have strengths in many different disciplines, which enables interesting and constructive collaborative work.
 Our research centres formalise these valuable interdisciplinary links.